Sunday, June 18, 2023

 Olivia stood up straight and hoped he meant that he would have mercy and compassion on her and Humansville.
 She breathed deep and wished again for Humansville to be a better place to live.

 “Return home, Olivia,” the king exhorted.
 He gathered more golden apple seeds from the fire beneath his throne and handed them to her.
 “In addition to the seeds that you already carry, these seeds are also from the Tree of Life.
 Make an elixir from the seeds to save your dying family and friends.
-Please save one seed and plant a Tree of Life in Humansville as redemption.
+Please save one seed and plant another Tree of Life in Humansville as redemption.
 Make me proud!”

 “Yes, sir,” Olivia agreed, as she bowed to him.
 Then, she jumped through the open window before he could change his mind.
 She swirled and whirled through a winding tunnel.
 After a few long moments, she stepped into her backyard with a thud.
 She once again faced a tree full of cursed apples and a mysterious player piano.